kdmukai/microdev/README.md

 	favorite_number = models.IntegerField()
 ```

-Next we define a ChangeLog implementation class and add ChangeLoggerMixin to our model:
+Next we define a trivial ChangeLog implementation class and add ChangeLoggerMixin to our model:

 ```python
 from microdev.models import ChangeLog